Ariyallur: Transportation

-The nearest airport is at karipur Airport.
+The nearest airport is at Karipur Airport.
 The nearest major railway station is at Vallikkunnu.

 Places of interest

-Vallikkunnu Railway Station is situated in Ariyallur.
-M V Higher Secondary School, G U P School, are important schools.
-Ariyallur is also famous for Agricultural Nurseries.
+Ariyallur is home to Vallikkunnu Railway Station.
+M V Higher Secondary School and G U P School are important schools.
+Ariyallur is also famous for agricultural nurseries.
 It has a coast of about 4 Kilometers.
 Muthiyam Turtle Sanctuary is on this coast.